rvlander/MC/README.md

 Configure:

-1/ Modify mc.y line 1036-1038 to make it match your configuration.
+  1. Modify mc.y line 1036-1038 to make it match your configuration.

 Compile and Run:

-You'd better be in the MC directory.
+  1. You'd better be in the MC directory.
-Just execute the launch.sh script passing the file you want to translate as an argument.
+  2. Just execute the launch.sh script passing the file you want to translate as an argument.
 If no argument is passed the default exemple/test.m is launched.
 As it is the test on which we are currently developping to add more support to MC, errors might occur.
 However, MC might work on your matlab code provided that it (or its dependancies) use only the subdomain of MATLAB supported by MC.

 SUPPORTED MATLAB FEATURES
+_________________________

--- All (?) langage basics and operators
+  * All (?) langage basics and operators
--- Up to 2 dimension matrices
+  * Up to 2 dimension matrices
--- function calls
+  * function calls
--- ...
+  * ...
 TODO : be more specific

 TODO
+____

-1/ Rework the code (to make it clean and tidy)
+  1. Rework the code (to make it clean and tidy)
-2/ Add support for more MATLAB features
+  2. Add support for more MATLAB features
-3/ Add support for more target languages
+  3. Add support for more target languages

+AUTHOR
+______

+Gaëtan André <gaetan.andre@gmail.com>